 Start with your dreams and passions.

 We all have dreams and passions.
 At some point, maybe these dreams and ambitions put you on the path you’re on now.
-Perhaps your initial goal was to work that job just long enough to earn the money you need to fund your dream.
-Or perhaps you chose to work because you are supporting a family that you love and you were willing to postpone your ambitions for them.
+Perhaps your initial goal was to work that job long enough to earn the money you need to fund your dream.
+Or maybe you chose to work because you were supporting a family you love and were willing to postpone your ambitions for them.

-Neither of these motives is wrong but if you have lost sight of why you started putting in the time and work in the first place, then maybe something has become unclear.
-If you’ve lost a reason or your “why” to work, then you can become listless and just start cruising through life.
+Neither of these motives is wrong, but if you have lost sight of why you started putting in the time and work in the first place, then maybe something has become unclear.
+If you’ve lost a reason or your “why” to work, you can become listless and start cruising through life.

 So what do you do?